Article: The Eightfold Path as an Ethical Compass in the Therapeutic Environment

 While right view refers to the cognitive aspect of wisdom, right intention refers to the volitional aspect, i.e. the kind of mental energy that controls our actions.
 Right intention can be described best as commitment to ethical and mental self-improvement.
 Buddha distinguishes three types of right intentions: 1. the intention of renunciation, which means resistance to the pull of desire, 2. the intention of good will, meaning resistance to feelings of anger and aversion, and 3. the intention of harmlessness, meaning not to think or act cruelly, violently, or aggressively, and to develop compassion.

 In the Eightfold Path, intention is informed by the understanding of what creates suffering.
 The Four Noble Truths clearly elucidate that which creates suffering.
 Here, the intention behind action is informed by the Four Noble Truths.
-When one understands that the failure to perceive what one is attached to, what one is avoiding or what one is unaware of can have consequences that will lead him further into suffering, one becomes motivated to understand his deeper intentions.
-Indeed, motivation and intention toward greater self-understanding can increase exponentially when one understands that one is creating one’s own suffering in not understanding what motivates his intention.
+When one understands that the failure to perceive what one is attached to, what one is avoiding or what one is unaware of can have consequences that will lead them further into suffering, one becomes motivated to understand their deeper intentions.
+Indeed, motivation and intention toward greater self-understanding can increase exponentially when one understands that one is creating one’s own suffering in not understanding what motivates their intention.

 The process of taking personal responsibility deepens as one engages more and more authentically with the steps of the Eightfold Path.
 The requirement that one take personal responsibility for oneself is an unspoken foundation of the Eightfold Path.
 From a more generalized Buddhist point of view, taking self-responsibility is a fundamental first step toward liberation from suffering.
-If the healing arts practitioner engages in the Eightfold Path in ways that lead him toward deeper and deeper self-responsibility, it will help him make ethical choices in dealing with patients and colleagues.
+If the healing arts practitioner engages in the Eightfold Path in ways that lead them toward deeper and deeper self-responsibility, it will help them make ethical choices in dealing with patients and colleagues.